 Tea and Sherry Hour

 Inn of the Governors delights in hosting a daily Tea & Sherry hour from 4-5pm for guests of the Inn.
-Choose from a variety of tea flavors to help unwind from a full day of shopping, museum hopping, and art viewing, or relax into a savory demitasse of one of our Sherries.
-We provide a Manzanilla Sherry, which is a dry Sherry meant as an aperitif prior to dinner; if you enjoy Chardonnay or Pinot Grigio you will appreciate this Sherry.
-We also provide an Oloroso Sherry, which is rich and sweet, much like a Port.
-Similar to Port, Oloroso Sherry is a wonderful dessert drink.
+Choose from a variety of tea flavors and fresh cucumber water to help unwind from a full day of shopping, museum hopping, and art viewing, or relax into a savory demitasse of one of our Sherries.

 Speaking of dessert, you may also enjoy a Biscochito, the state cookie of New Mexico.
 New Mexico state legislature enacted the Biscochito as the state cookie in 1989, though the recipe dates back to the 1850’s; it was designed to be a portable cookie-perfect for a few day’s ride via horseback or covered wagon.
 It was originally cooked in a Horno (pronounced or-no)-an outside oven made of mud adobe.
 The Biscochito has since become a Christmas tradition in New Mexico to serve to relatives and friends alike.

 We look forward to seeing you at our Sherry Hour!